orbitinghail/.github/profile/README.md

 # Hi there 👋

 orbitinghail explores simpler, smarter ways to manage data across apps and the edge.
 We're building [SQLSync], an offline-first SQLite wrapper that syncs web app state seamlessly across users, devices, and edge environments.
+We're also developing [Graft], a transactional page storage engine built on object storage, designed for scalable lazy partial replication.

 ### Community & Contributing